tcapelle/apple_m1_pro_python/README.md

 conda create --name=wandb python wandb pandas numpy matplotlib jupyterlab
 ```

+> Note: To work inside the environment, you will need to call `conda activate env_name`.

 ## Apple M1 Tensorflow
 Apple has made binaries for tensorflow 2 that supports the GPU inside the M1 processor.
 This makes training way faster than CPU.
-You need can grab them [here](https://developer.apple.com/metal/tensorflow-plugin/) or use the environment files that are provided here. ([tf_apple.yml](tf_apple.yml)).
+You need can grab tensorflow install intruction from the apple website [here](https://developer.apple.com/metal/tensorflow-plugin/) or use the environment files that are provided here. ([tf_apple.yml](tf_apple.yml)).
+I also provide a [linux env file](tf_linux.yml) in case you want to try.

 ## Pytorch
 Pytorch works straight out of the box, but only on CPU.
 There is a plan to release GPU support in the next months, follow [Soumith Chintala](https://twitter.com/soumithchintala) for up to date info on this.